king0120/project_one_deliverables/README.md

 * Display a scoreboard of the longest sequence successfully played to date.
 * Have a way for the user to choose the difficulty (`easy`, `medium`, or `hard`) where the `easy` mode plays the sequence slowly (one second per highlighted button) and the `hard` mode plays the sequence more quickly (1/4 second per highlight).

+---

 ## How to Get Started

-* First design your _MVP_ (Minimum Viable Product).
-Have a plan for completing an MVP before getting too involved with _advanced_ features.
+* __MVP__.
+First design your _MVP_ (Minimum Viable Product).
+Have a plan for completing an MVP before getting too involved with _advanced_ features. _Timebox_ any experimental or optional ideas, features, or technologies.
+Remember that good _time management_ is key!
-* Use _Trello_ to prioritize your User Stories / features.
+* __User Stories__.
+Use _Trello_ to prioritize your User Stories / features.
 Focus on what is most important / critical to success.
-* _Timebox_ any experimental or optional ideas, features, or technologies.
-Remember that good _time management_ is key!
+* __Wire Frames__.
+Draft up a set of sketches to start from as you begin to design your app's front end.
+These sketches should be lightweight and rough so that you can easily iterate on them if you decide to add or remove features.
-* Commit your code early and often with good commit messages.
+* __Commitment__.
+Commit your code early and often with good commit messages.
-* Use Git Branching for experimenting with different ideas and technologies.
+* __Branch__.
+Use Git Branching for experimenting with different ideas and technologies.

 ## Attendance, expectations of time commitment